cobalt-uoft/uoft-scrapers/README.md

 # UofT Scrapers
 This is a library of scrapers for various UofT websites.
-Details will be listed here soon.
-It is built to generate up-to-date databases for [Cobalt](https://github.com/cobalt-io).
+It is built to generate up-to-date databases for [Cobalt](https://github.com/cobalt-io), but can be used as a stand-alone script for anyone to utilize.

 ## Requirements
  - [python3](https://www.python.org/download/releases/3.4.3/)